danbev/learning-ai/notes/llm-chain.md

     tools: Vec<T>,
 }
 ```
-Notice that it is generic of T and we create a new ToolCollection with:
+Notice that it is generic over T and we create a new ToolCollection with:
 ```rust
     let mut tool_collection = ToolCollection::<Multitool>::new();
 ```